Wild cat organizations, universities and government agencies based or working in Russia to protect big cats and small wild cats in this country.

 A coalition of 13 international and Russian NGOs have pooled resources by creating ALTA (the Amur Leopard and Tiger Alliance) for the conservation of Amur lepards and tigers in the wild.

 "...With a wild population of less than 45 individuals, the Amur leopard is critically endangered.
 Most of the reasons for this status are human activities...ALTA (is) working hard to reduce these threats by funding patrols and telling people about the importance of the Amur leopard..."
-International Year of the Tiger
+Land of the Leopard National Park (Russia)

 Organized by the Siberian Environmental Center (Novosibirsk) to support and develop initiatives dedicated to the study and conservation of the Pallas' cat.